 - Need: Many of Kansas's rural residents have low incomes and are medically underserved, putting them at a potential increased risk for uncontrolled asthma.

-- Intervention: The Kansas Asthma Initiative is a partnership that provides education and professional development opportunities via telehealth for healthcare providers and caregivers of asthma patients.
+- Intervention: The Kansas Asthma Initiative was a partnership that provided education and professional development opportunities via telehealth for healthcare providers and caregivers of asthma patients.

-- Results: The partnership has developed a better methodology for working with physicians.
-Telehealth technology is helping facilitate a positive collaboration among providers in Kansas in order to decrease the burden of asthma.
+- Results: The partnership developed a better methodology for working with physicians.
+Telehealth technology helped facilitate a positive collaboration among providers in Kansas in order to decrease the burden of asthma.

-In order to teach and to learn from those who treat asthma patients in rural areas, the University of Kansas Medical Center's (KUMC) Asthma Center connects with asthma stakeholders throughout Kansas by means of an asthma teleECHO program.
-This quality improvement project focuses on:
+In order to teach and to learn from those who treat asthma patients in rural areas, the University of Kansas Medical Center's (KUMC) Asthma Center connected with asthma stakeholders throughout Kansas by means of an asthma teleECHO program.
+This quality improvement project focused on: